essif-lab/framework/docs/terms/pattern-mandates-delegation-hiring.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work that is being envisaged
+This is work that is being envisaged.
 :::

 The idea here is to observe that: